-There was much dissention within the country as you will see in “Ways of War”.
-The riots were proof that though we as a people desired change, those that worked toward change were still in denial about truly living in peace with each other.
-It always amazes me how narrow minded we really are as a society.
-We preach peace while we kill each other in order to get our point across.
-I suppose some things never change.
+There was much dissension within the country as you will see in “Ways of War”.
+The riots were proof that though we as a people desired change, those that worked toward change were still in denial about living in peace with each other.
+It always amazes me how narrow-minded we really are as a society.
+We preach peace while we kill each other to get our point across.
+I suppose things never change.

-As you work your way through “Ways of War” you will notice some similarities with our generation.
+As you work your way through “Ways of War” you will notice similarities with our generation.
 Side by side generation by generation we see the same struggles.
 Our boys (and now girls) go off to fight battles that are not theirs to fight.
-They return home to a country that may have learned it's lesson in one way but it still can’t accept the responsibility of its people who return maimed and in mental distress.
-Our military deserve better than this.
+They return home to a country that may have learned its lesson in one way but it still can’t accept the responsibility of its people who return maimed and in mental distress.
+Our military deserves better than this.
 They go off to do the bidding of the politicians and return only to

-“Ways of War” may be a novel that touches on a time forgotten but it brings to light the very things that for years were in dispute.
+“Ways of War” may be a novel that touches on a time forgotten, but it brings to light the things that for years were in dispute.
 This story will continue to move through the generations and ultimately focus on that which affects us today.

 We pulled together as a nation to create the Republic that resulted.
 We fought for the ideals and values we wanted to see.
-If a country truly wants to change they need to be able to do the same thing.
-Yes we can assist if they ask however we should not be sending in equipment and men to train people that truly don’t want change enough to fight.
+If a country truly wants to change, they need to do the same thing.
+Yes, we can assist if they ask however we should not be sending in equipment and men to train people that truly don’t want to change enough to fight.
 We are arming the enemy by doing this.
-If we look to Afghanistan we see a perfect example.
-We sent in men and arms to train men that ultimately turned on us and has drawn us into a never ending battle.
+If we look to Afghanistan, we see a perfect example.
+We sent in men and arms to train men that ultimately turned on us and has drawn us into a never-ending battle.

 In reading “Ways of War” you will see situations and arguments that still exist today.
 “Usher of Truth” will bring to light information that proves that often the connection to the past creates haunting situations in the present.
 People and connections in past situations result in current events and cause distress to the innocent.